Dănceni: History and etymology

 A large lake had existed next to the village for hundreds of years, as even in 1777 there was a mention of 'The Great Lake of Dănceni'.
-The retention basin now present in the valley was a project carried out by the Soviet planners, starting in the 60s and finishing in the early 80s, for the purpose of: curbing flooding issues; creating a large water source for improved collective farming; and for experimental fish farming.
+The retention basin now present in the valley was a project carried out by the Soviet planners, starting in the 60s and finishing in the early 80s, for purposes such as curbing flooding issues, creating a large water source for improved collective farming, and for experimental fish farming.
 Due to a steady increase in population over the decades, small canals and rectangular ponds existed on the Ișnovăț river floodplain, which acted as irrigation for agriculture, and to take advantage of the low, flat landscape.
 The plan for the new village, where the majority of the population now live, was drawn up in 1975, as the final stage began with the rapid increase of the lake's volume.
 People living on the shrinking banks of the now filling river valley were the first to be gradually relocated from the old village, to a higher elevation.
-They were given free construction supplies and larger plots of land by the Soviet government.
-By the end of 1982, most residents had relocated from the old town, and the remaining houses began to be demolished, or abandoned.
-The present day configuration of the locality had taken shape by the end of the 80s, with the asphalting of most roads, and the opening of the kindergarten and school.
+They were given construction supplies and plots of land by the Soviet government.
+By the end of 1982, most residents had relocated from the old town, and the remaining houses began to be demolished or abandoned.
+The present day configuration of the locality had taken shape by the end of the 80s, with the layout and asphalting of most roads, and the opening of the kindergarten and school.
+This was the period of the largest population increase.

 In 1980, the Olympic flame was carried through many villages in Moldova on its way to Moscow for the Summer Olympics, and it passed by Dănceni on what is now known as "Olympic Street", "Strada Olimpicilor".
-The renamed street was widened, straightened and paved beforehand to accommodate for this purpose.
+The renamed street was widened, straightened and asphalted beforehand to accommodate for this purpose.
 368 Moldovan athletes carried the torch at some point on their way to Moscow.